Purchase Analysis Report

 Reports -> Inventory Reports -> "Purchase Analysis Report"

 Inventory management will always be critical for retailers.
-Inventory reports will help you to track available, out of stocks, item returns, purchase details, invoice details, and many other useful reports of the inventory.
+Inventory reports will help you to track available items, out-of-stock items, item returns, purchase details, invoice details, and many other useful reports of the inventory.

 In this technical document, you will see: